Winter Menu

 - Add the celeriac and parsnips and give everything a good stir.

-- Add the stock and simmer over low-medium heat for about 30 minutes, or until the vegetables have softened.
+- Simmer over low-medium heat for about 30 minutes, or until the vegetables have softened.

 - Add the chestnuts and cook for a further 10 minutes.